 April 28, 1991

-When a Pharisee questioned Christ about what he must do to gain eternal life, Jesus set before the man an impossible standard: perfect love for God and man.
+When a Pharisee questioned Christ about what he had to do to gain eternal life, Jesus set before him an impossible standard: perfect love for God and man.
 Alistair Begg challenges us to see ourselves in the Pharisee’s realization that he had fallen short of God’s standard and was in desperate need of another means of salvation.
-We, too, must embrace our need for Christ and His love displayed on the cross, which compels us to live for God’s glory.
+We too must embrace our need for Christ and His love displayed on the cross, which compels us to live for God’s glory.

 25And behold, a lawyer stood up to put him to the test, saying, “Teacher, what shall I do to inherit eternal life?”
 26He said to him, “What is written in the Law?
 How do you read it?”
 27And he answered, “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 28And he said to him, “You have answered correctly; do this, and you will live.”